OA and Marine Spatial Planning

 Ecosystem extent accounts record the area of each ecosystem type within each BSU over time[10].
 For marine applications, extent accounts capture the spatial distribution of ecosystem types such as coral reefs, seagrass meadows, mangroves, kelp forests, coastal wetlands, and various pelagic and benthic marine ecosystems.
 The accounts track changes in extent through additions (ecosystem restoration, natural expansion) and reductions (ecosystem conversion, degradation).

 Extent accounts provide MSP with baseline information on where different ecosystem types occur and how their distribution is changing.
-This information is essential for identifying areas of high ecological value, understanding patterns of ecosystem loss or recovery, and targeting conservation or restoration efforts.
 The ecosystem classification used in extent accounts should align with internationally recognised typologies--the IUCN Global Ecosystem Typology provides a hierarchical classification with realm (marine), biome (e.g., marine shelf), and ecosystem functional group (e.g., tropical coral reefs) levels that can be adapted to national contexts[11].
+See TG-3.1 Asset Accounts Section 3.4.1 for detailed guidance on ecosystem extent account compilation methods.

 Ecosystem extent by designated use